How it all began...

 So in April 1985 we open the doors to ‘Zia Teresa Restaurant’ where it all began.
 My husband built tables, I made the table cloths, and we worked hard to make the place look as nice as possible.
 Soon we acquired an excellent reputation and grew to become very popular.
 Our home made pasta and completely new dishes people had never tasted before were our specialty.

-Zia Teresa became the place to be, to enjoy authentic Italian food.
-Sadly, 4 years later, my husband died following heart complications and I was suddenly left on my own with three young children.
+Zia Teresa became the destination to enjoy authentic Italian food in Melbourne.
+Sadly, 4 years later, my husband passed and I was suddenly left on my own with three young children.
 It took all my strength and a lot of hardship to keep going, but I wanted to keep our dream alive, I know that’s what my husband wanted for our family.

 Today, ‘Zia Teresa’ is well known and popularly frequented by people from all over Melbourne, Australia and around the world.
-We pride ourselves as a welcoming restaurant where all our faithful customers, regulars, old and new, are treated as part of our family.
+We pride ourselves as a welcoming restaurant where all our faithful customers, regulars, old and new, and even celebrities are treated as part of our family.

 I wake up every morning with new ideas and new tasty dishes in mind.
 My passion for cooking and my love for people makes me feel alive!
 The happier our customers are the more creative I become with my cooking.
 I hand pick my produce, making sure it is fresh and full of flavour.
 I never compromise on quality.I look forward to meeting you.
 Come, sit down, let us look after you.
 Relax and enjoy our food and wine.
 We trust it’ll be a meal you’ll always remember with a smile."